Hebrews 10:36 “For you have need of endurance, so that after you have done the will of God, you may receive the promise”

 Hebrews 12:1 “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us”

 Sin is what hinders us in this race.
-Taking our eyes off of the Lord and placing them on our circumstances or this world can lead to trouble and stumbling along the way.
-Go in the ways of righteousness and you’ll finish well and even if you fall, get up and continue…it’s not over.
+Taking our eyes off of the Lord and placing them on our circumstances or on this world can lead to trouble and stumbling along the way.
+Go in the way of righteousness and you’ll finish well and even if you fall, get up and continue…it’s not over.